devloos/devlos-ui/package/README.md

 ## Documentation

-Visit PLACEHOLDER to view the documentation.
+Visit https://devlos-ui.vercel.app to view the documentation.